nervosnetwork/mercury/core/rpc/README.md

   - If `tip_block_number` is not null, the query is based on the historical blockchain with the specified tip.
 - `asset_infos` - Specify a set of asset types for the query.
   - If `asset_infos` is empty, the query returns the balance of any asset matching the query parameters.
+- `extra` - Specify the filter applying to the querying.
+  - If `extra` is null, the query does not apply extra filter.
+  - If `extra` is `Dao`, the query will filter and keep the balance of cells that satisfy `type script` as `Dao`.
+  - If `extra` is `Cellbase`, the query will filter and keep the balance of cells satisfying `Cellbase`.

 **Returns**